Thomas

 BACKGROUND

+Responsible for global strategic partnerships at Uber, where he focused on deals with automotive OEMs, vehicle fleet operators, vehicle battery technology companies and electrification infrastructure providers.
 Was CEO and chief growth officer at Quirk.
 Began his professional life at Morgan Stanley as a fixed income trader after studying economics and finance.
 Built the first startup incubator in Africa in 2002 and has been mentoring founders of technology startups for over ten years.
 He is an angel investor in software technology and holds board positions in some of these companies.

-Director of Expansion
+Director of People

 WHAT DRIVES ME